Translation of the Book of Mormon

 The larger view of the operation of the Spirit is beyond the scope of this introduction, so a summary will necessarily suffice before addressing the author’s hypothesis about the translation process.
 This summary requires one to understand literary devices.
 The metaphor, in particular.

 Metaphors have been described by such luminaries as Aristotle as the hallmark of genius, providing insight into difficult subjects.5Abstractions—like what happens when a person realizes something—can often be best handled by metaphors, because the metaphor makes the abstraction concrete.6 Metaphors, however, are analogies, so they fail if they are taken too far or too literally.
-Shakespeare wrote in “As You Like It,” “All the world’s a stage, And all the men and women merely players; They have their exits and their entrances.”
-There is a certain appeal to this, but the appeal is superficial because life and what mankind does is not scripted or directed or played before an audience, etc. One must always be careful not to take metaphor’s vehicle or figure of speech too far—too literally.
+Shakespeare wrote, “All the world’s a stage, And all the men and women merely players; They have their exits and their entrances.”
+7 There is a certain appeal to this, but the appeal is superficial because life and what one does is not scripted or directed or played before an audience, etc. One must always be careful not to take metaphor’s vehicle or a figure of speech too far—too literally.
 It is, after all, only a device in aid of understanding the intended tenor or meaning sought to be conveyed.

 The Oliver Cowdery revelations during the translation process use the foregoing metaphors to make the operations of the Spirit during the translation process explicit.
-11Parsing these Oliver Cowdery revelations, including the hendiadyses and chiasms used, forces the conclusion that the translation was a mental process coming from within Joseph Smith and Oliver Cowdery.12
+12Parsing these Oliver Cowdery revelations, including the hendiadyses and chiasms used, forces the conclusion that the translation was a mental process coming from within Joseph Smith and Oliver Cowdery.13

 Section eight as it presently stands continues with a description of this gift:

 The gift used by Oliver Cowdery requires one to step outside the penumbra of today’s religious thought to the everyday world of Joseph Smith and Oliver Cowdery.
 Village seers were common at the time.
 Joseph Smith was one, and, apparently, so was Oliver Cowdery.
-Those like Joseph Smith and Oliver Cowdery were known as cunning men and wise women, and they occupied an important position in the social order of the rural community.17They could see or understand things that others could not.
-Both Oliver and Joseph had this gift, and it enabled them to translate.18
+Those like Joseph Smith and Oliver Cowdery were known as “cunning men” and “wise women,” and they occupied an important position in the social order of the rural community.18They could see or understand things that others could not.
+Both Oliver and Joseph had this gift, and it enabled them to translate.19

 In other words, operation of the Spirit must mean an enlightenment of one’s mind, and enlightenment means there has to be something there to enlighten.
 Joseph Smith and Oliver Cowdery probably shared the same gift, an eidetic memory that enabled them to have a great facility with languages, which individuals with such memories have.[Still, they had to work at it.
 Joseph Smith had been working at it longer, so it may well be that he had memorized the entire set of plates and learned the language of the plates, using his seer stone as a point of focus.
 He must have been able to recall the images in his mind and read off the translation in his own style and vocabulary, which was heavily influenced by his eidetic recall of the bible.
 This explains why the King James scriptures appear in the Book of Mormon: Joseph Smith had those in his head from his reading of the bible, so he just used those when he came to those parts as an expedient and adequate shortcut to get the work done.